wambua-iv/my-learning-notes/Golang/Maps.md

 Empty maps return the zero value of the maps value

+>💡Maps are implemented as a pointer to a struct.
+Passing maps around means that you are coping a pointer.

-`comma ok value` => checking for key presence in a map
+Maps don’t allow for duplicate values to be stored `comma ok value` => checking for key presence in a map

 ranging over maps is __unpredictable__